jlidw/FluxEV/readme.md

 😉 About Name: "Flux" means the Fluctuation, "EV" denotes the Extreme Value.

-💫 Good News: FluxEV has been integrated into [**OATS**](https://github.com/georgian-io/pyoats), a convenient Python package providing a modular approach to time series anomaly detection.
+💫 Good News: FluxEV has been integrated into [**OATS**](https://github.com/georgian-io/pyoats), a convenient Python package providing various approaches to time series anomaly detection.
 Thanks for their awesome work!

 ## Requirements
 * numpy